What is Wedding First Look?

-You heard about First Look from your friends, from your photographers, or read it online.
-For anyone who comes across this article and has no idea what First Look is, it is the time when the groom first sees the bride before the ceremony.
+You heard about “Wedding First Look” from your friends, from your photographers, or read it online.
+For anyone who comes across this article and has no idea what this is, it is when the groom first sees the bride BEFORE the ceremony.
 How is it done?
 Usually, the groom waits somewhere and the bride approaches him from behind, taps on his shoulder (like the photo below), the groom turns back and sees the bride for the first time.
-We hope it makes sense to you.
+That simple!

-Now, you are wondering whether or not you should do it.
-Instead of talking you into a particular direction, we want to give you an overall understanding of First Look, pros and cons.
-We will tell you our real experiences, as well as our advice so that you can make a good decision.
+Now, you are wondering if you should do it.
+Although we strongly recommend it, we want to give you an overall understanding of it, pros and cons.
+We will tell you about our real experiences and our advice so that you can make a good decision.

-- It is an intimate moment without anyone looking.
-Sometimes, too many people looking at you during ceremony affects how you express your emotion.
-This is why First Look lets you be yourselves for a moment, focus on your significant other and no one else.
+- It is your intimate private moment.
+Sometimes, it is easy to express your true emotion when there is no one watching you.
+This is why First Look lets you be yourselves and focus on your significant other and no one else.

-- It breaks tradition.
-Some couples are really serious about tradition and consider seeing each other before ceremony is a bad luck.
+- It breaks the tradition when the bride walks down the aisle.
+Some couples are serious about tradition and consider seeing each other before the ceremony is bad luck.

 - It “might” break the magical moment when you see each other at the altar.

 - We’ve done hundreds of Wedding First Look.
 Not all are emotional.
 There are times when the couples saw each other and didn’t express much emotion.

 - For some couples, their reactions during First Look were so emotional.
 And yet, they were still during the ceremony.
 We think that seeing the bride during First Look is different than seeing her slowly walking down the aisle.
 They are two different moments and can lead to different emotions.
 I remember Kristina & Mark, one of my couples, said this to each other during their Wedding First Look: “I’m glad we did this! – Yes!
 Me too!”

 Many couples whom we met asked us whether or not they should do Wedding First Look at the very 1st meeting.
 Instead of telling them YES or NO, I ask them: